BirdsofaFeather/ESPTeamsPresence/README.md

 **Note**: This project now supports ESP32-C3 boards!
 See [ESP32-C3 documentation](docs/ESP32-C3.md) for details.

+**New**: OLED display support added!
+You can now connect an SSD1306 OLED display to show your Teams presence status.
+See [OLED Display documentation](docs/OLED-DISPLAY.md) for setup instructions.

 [![Build and Setup](https://img.youtube.com/vi/DH3zN3nLk9w/0.jpg)](https://www.youtube.com/watch?v=DH3zN3nLk9w)

 The build and setup procedure is extremely easy and well documented.
 The device consists of only two active parts and three wires and is powered via Micro-USB.
 It also features a cool retro-style web UI for configuration.